manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 01: Provision non-relational Azure Data Services.md

-## Provision non-relational Azure data services
+# Lab 1: Provision non-relational Azure data services

 In the sample scenario, you've decided to create the following data stores: